cashubtc/awesome-cashu/README.md

 ### P2PK Locked and Multi-Sig Tokens
-- [Cashu NutLock](https://www.nostrly.com/cashu-nutlock/) lets you lock a Cashu token to one or more public keys (Nostr NPUB or P2PK) for a set time.
+- [Cashu NutLock](https://github.com/robwoodgate/nostrly/blob/main/src/js/nostrly-cashu-lock.ts) lets you lock a Cashu token to one or more public keys (Nostr NPUB or P2PK) for a set time.
 Supports complex multi-signature (multi-sig) tokens.
-[GitHub](https://github.com/robwoodgate/nostrly/blob/main/src/js/nostrly-cashu-lock.js).
+[Site](https://www.nostrly.com/cashu-nutlock/)
-- [Cashu Witness](https://www.nostrly.com/cashu-witness/) lets you unlock locked Cashu tokens by signing them with your private key (Nostr NSEC or P2PK).
+- [Cashu Witness](https://github.com/robwoodgate/nostrly/blob/main/src/js/nostrly-cashu-witness.ts) lets you unlock locked Cashu tokens by signing them with your private key (Nostr NSEC or P2PK).
 Supports multi-sig, and will show you whose signature(s) are required to unlock.
-[GitHub](https://github.com/robwoodgate/nostrly/blob/main/src/js/nostrly-cashu-witness.js).
+[Site](https://www.nostrly.com/cashu-witness/)

 ### Redeem Tools
 - [Cashu-redeem](https://cashu-redeem.vercel.app/) webtool allows you to redeem any Cashu token directly onto your Lightning wallet without having to receive it in a Cashu wallet [GitHub](https://github.com/cashubtc/cashu-redeem).
 - [Cashu-redeem (newer)](https://redeem.cashu.me/) is a webtool that enables you to redeem Cashu v4 tokens and decode emojis to redeem Cashu tokens directly into your Lightning wallet.
 It has support for bitcoin connect (NWC) and also stores change in localstorage.
-- [Nostrly Cashu Redeem](https://www.nostrly.com/cashu-redeem/) is an updated version of [Redeem](https://redeem.cashu.me/) that uses latest [Cashu-TS](https://github.com/cashubtc/cashu-ts), reads v4 tokens, emojis, and gives 'change'.
-Read the code [here](https://github.com/robwoodgate/cashu-redeem).
+- [Nostrly Cashu Redeem](https://github.com/robwoodgate/cashu-redeem) is an updated version of [Redeem](https://redeem.cashu.me/) that uses latest [cashu-ts](https://github.com/cashubtc/cashu-ts), reads v4 tokens, emojis, and gives 'change'.
+[Site](https://www.nostrly.com/cashu-redeem/)

 ### X-Cashu
 - [Proxnut](https://github.com/gandlafbtc/proxnut)  forwards requests only if they have a valid cashu token attached to the X-Cashu header.